Where does a child learn what is in God’s Word?

 Because it was first to go on busy days, I realized that I was turning God (and a relationship with God) into “work”.
 Oh my goodness you guys, that was so convicting and really just shocking to realize!
 I was heartbroken at how much my children resisted studying with me and I don’t know what I could do.
 Realizing I was making it “work” opened my eyes.
 Thank you, Lord.

-So now we are careful about the way we do Bible study.
+Consequently, we are careful about the way we do Bible study.
 The way we approach it is to make sure that it a blessing and not an extra responsibility.
 We’ve started doing our Bible study at a different time than school and in a different place.
 We do it early in the morning before school even starts.
 We do it in a relaxed comfortable environment, all cuddled up on the couch, and it’s awesome.
 Since we’ve made these changes I haven’t seen any resistance.
 Amazing conversations are taking place instead.

 We use and love these studies: